ultraleap/UnrealPlugin/README.md

 Use convenience blueprints to add to the scene and play in editor or use a custom approach via blueprints or C++.

-Additionally, further Ultraleap Tracking for Unreal modules and examples can be found at https://github.com/leapmotion/LeapUnrealModules TODO:Replace with new github ref.
+Additionally, further Ultraleap Tracking for Unreal modules and examples can be found at [ultraleap/uhi-unreal-tracking-examples (github.com)](https://github.com/ultraleap/uhi-unreal-tracking-examples)

 ### Problems & Questions
 Reach out at https://forums.leapmotion.com/

-## Multiple Devices
+## Multiple Devices - TODO: do we still want to support this?

 If you want to use multiple devices at the same time, see the experimental https://github.com/leapmotion/LeapUnreal/tree/feat-multi-device branch and https://github.com/leapmotion/LeapUnreal/releases/tag/v3.4.0 release.